 Third resolution: I start a maximum of 3 projects at the same time

-A difficult resolution for me because I love diversity and I like to sew several projects at the same time.
+A difficult resolution for me because I love variety and I like to sew several projects at the same time.
 The downside is that I get scattered... one idea leading to another, one project leading to the next...
 I buy a pattern "for later" then a second one...
 In short, I think I will have to work on this resolution again in 2021!

 In my 2020 wishing list, there were 11 projects of which 4 were completed in 2020: